Last Updated: April 24, 2019

 The Impact of Education on Brain Health

 However, one group of people did exhibit lower levels of amyloid plaques based on activity level.
 Participants with at least 14 years of education who had the APOE4 gene, which is thought to increase the risk of Alzheimer’s, and kept mentally active in middle-age, had less plaque than those who did not stay mentally fit.

 Researchers are not sure why only APOE4 carriers with higher levels of education demonstrated slower plaque accumulation, but say their findings should not discourage people from keeping an active lifestyle and making healthy choices.
 Study author Prashanthi Vemrui, Ph.D., from the Mayo Clinic, says:

 “There is substantial evidence that these activities help to delay the onset of memory and thinking problems.
 What we don’t know is how this process works.”

-Regardless of the findings, researchers encourage people to find an activity they enjoy and expose their minds to new, challenging activities throughout their life to potentially delay the symptoms of dementia.
+Regardless of the findings, researchers encourage people to find an activity they enjoy and expose their minds to challenging activities throughout their life to potentially delay the symptoms of dementia.

-- How Lifestyle Chances Can Help Reduce the Risk of Dementia
+- How Lifestyle Changes Can Help Reduce the Risk of Dementia